Sleepytale Logo

 The Bottom Line

 For this active stage, the 2026 picks are clear: stacking and sorting toys lead for hands on skill, activity centers and push toys win for movement, and board books round out a well balanced set.
-But those all belong to the busy, awake part of the day.
-For the calm end of it, Sleepytale is the better answer, with soft lullabies and personalized stories that settle a wired baby to sleep.
+But every one of those is a thing to grab.
+Sleepytale is not, and that is the point: it is an AI friend named Cleo who makes lullabies, rhymes, and personalized stories for the quiet stretches, including the one that settles a wired baby to sleep.

 Frequently Asked Questions